Cheater115/timus/README.md

 # timus
-solve problems from site https://acm.timus.ru/

 This repository contains solutions to various programming problems from the Timus Online Judge platform.
+Site https://acm.timus.ru/